 - Set realistic goals for tasks to be completed.
 Try to stick to your goals if you can, but don’t push yourself too hard.

 - Keep a written schedule to help you remember your work days and days off.

 If you have health insurance, it’s also a good idea to keep track of certain medical information.
 You may want to write down the dates of doctor’s visits and any hospitalizations, as well as names and dosages of medications.
 Keep copies of insurance claims and correspondence, in case any questions come up about what’s covered.
 Keep all of this information in a safe place, along with the rest of your medical records and any financial or legal information.
-If you don’t have health insurance, you can learn about other ways to manage treatment costs in our section on Paying for Treatment.
+If you don’t have health insurance, you can learn about other ways to manage treatment costs in our section on Paying for Your Care.